 The customer may, however, withdraw the order up to the time of validation of the payment.

 The customer may check the status of the order and ordering process at any time by logging onto his/her account.

 The prices allocated to the products are in euros, net, including taxes, but do not include shipping costs with regard to printed works.
 All orders are invoiced in euros and settlement is to be made at the time of ordering.

-By virtue of decision dated 5 March 2015 rendered by the European Court of Justice, the French rate of 20 per cent value added tax (VAT) will be applied to all digital material.
-A 5.5% VAT is applicable to all printed material with the exception of maps and some other products identified as not falling into this VAT category.
+By virtue of Directive (EU) 2018/1713 of 6 November 2018by the Council of the European Union, the French rate of 5.5 per cent value added tax (VAT) will be applied to all digital material.
+A 5.5% VAT is applicable to all printed material with the exception and some other products identified as not falling into this VAT category.

 For customers within the European Union subjected to French VAT, the first order made on the website will be invoiced excluding taxes while waiting for communication of an intra-european community registration number.
 This number will be checked beforehand so as to establish an invoice excluding taxes.
 Thus any order made before the intra European community VAT number has been checked, will be invoiced VAT included.

 For customers outside the European Union, orders will be invoiced excluding taxes.

 Printed material (books) will be sold in keeping with the provisions in force and notably, withing the scope of the Lang Law (French Net Book Price Agreement) concerning a single price for books, this being determined by the publisher outside shipping costs.
 For all deliveries outside Metropolitan France, any customs duties or local taxes are the responsibility of the customer.

 All orders will be shipped to the customer using the French postal service for packages called “Colissimo”.